intel/rsp-sw-toolkit-gw/examples/use-cases/iot/README.md

 ## Demo Web UI

-Verify that everything is up and running buy opening the Demo web UI using chrome with web-security disabled:
+Verify that everything is up and running by opening the Demo web UI using chrome with web-security disabled.
 Make sure all chrome windows are closed and execute the following command in a new terminal:

 ```sh
 google-chrome --disable-web-security --user-data-dir='/tmp' http://127.0.0.1:4200